Nikhil210206/ClutchAI/README.md

 > An **agentic** productivity companion that doesn't just remind you — it **plans,
 > prioritizes, and takes real action** before your deadlines slip.

-Built for the **Vibe2Ship** hackathon (Problem Statement 1).
 ClutchAI turns one messy sentence — *"Essay due Friday and I need to email my prof for an extension"* — into a concrete plan with **real Google Calendar blocks**, a **real Gmail draft**, and a **first-draft deliverable**, then shows you exactly *"Here's what I handled for you."*